 What is the Acorn Fund?

 The Acorn Fund is an initiative to create and invest in college savings accounts for Salem City’s youth.
-We made an initial donation of $275,000 in March 2016, which is being used to fund initial deposits in the accounts of more than 1,000 children currently living or attending public school in Salem City.
+In March 2016, we donated $275,000 to fund deposits in the accounts of more than 1,000 children currently living or attending public school in Salem City.
 In December 2017, the Foundation made an additional donation of $200,000 to continue to fund deposits for the Acorn Fund.
 We plan to make further investments to continue supporting Salem’s youth for years to come.

-Why did the Acton foundation create the Acorn Fund?
+Why did the Foundation create the Acorn Fund?

-Research shows that college savings accounts not only help families save money for school, but they also encourage families and children to view college as achievable.
-We hope this initiative encourages more Salem City students to pursue higher education.
+shows that college savings accounts not only help families save money for school, but they also encourage families and children to view college as achievable.
+We hope this initiative encourages more Salem students to pursue higher education.

 Who is eligible for an Acorn Fund account?

 Who can open an Acorn Fund account?

-The parent or guardian of any child living in Salem City, NJ, or of any student attending public school in Salem City.
+The parent or guardian of any child living in or attending public school in Salem City.
 Current high school students who are 18 or older may open the account on their own.